smkrishnac/Chatbot-NLP/README.md

 **Accident level:** I to VI, it registers how severe the accident was (I means not severe but VI means very severe)

+**Potential Accident Level:** Depending on the Accident Level, the database also registers how severe the accident could have been (due to other factors involved in the accident)

+**Genre:** If the person is male or female

+**Employee or Third Party:** If the injured person is an employee or a third party

+**Critical Risk:** Some description of the risk involved in the accident

+**Description:** Detailed description of how the accident happened.